alitkbbl/Hybrid-EEG-Classifier-EEGNet/README.md

 </tr>
 </table>

-The story across the three charts is monotonic: Notebook 1's summary shows just how sharply accuracy falls once the model leaves its trained subject, plotted against reference lines for chance level, in-sample accuracy, and the mean unseen-subject accuracy; Notebook 2's summary shows the modest but real lift LOSO cross-validation provides across all nine subjects with the same hand-engineered features; and Notebook 3's summary shows EEGNet's zero-shot LOSO accuracy sitting consistently above both the hybrid-model mean and the 25% chance line, even under a constrained training budget.

-**Why 47.6% matters more than the raw number suggests.** It's nearly double the 25% chance level, achieved with EEGNet trained on only ~14% of its recommended epoch budget on CPU-only hardware — and it still has to absorb two subjects (S02, S05) that are intrinsically hard to decode under *every* pipeline tested in this project.
-Given that a fully-trained EEGNet (300 epochs, ideally GPU-accelerated) was estimated to need 7+ hours versus the roughly 1 hour actually available, this fine-tuned result should be read as a conservative floor on the architecture's real potential on this dataset, not its ceiling — and it already outperforms both hand-engineered baselines.
+Across the three experiments, the overall trend is clear:

+**single-subject training generalizes poorly → LOSO improves cross-subject performance → EEGNet provides the strongest zero-shot result.**

+The fine-tuned EEGNet reaches **47.6% mean accuracy**, compared with the **25% chance level** for four-class classification.
+This improvement is encouraging, but the result should be interpreted alongside the constrained training budget and the substantial variability between subjects.

 ### The Domain-Shift Problem, Visualized

 <p align="center">
   <img src="figures/pairwise_transfer_heatmap.png" width="620" alt="Pairwise cross-subject transfer accuracy heatmap"><br>
-  <sub><b>Pairwise Transfer Heatmap (CSP + Logistic Regression).</b> The bright diagonal — where a model is trained and tested on the <i>same</i> subject — reaches as high as 0.83 (S03) and 0.80 (S08), for a mean of 65.6%.
-The moment that same model is tested on a <i>different</i> subject, the near-uniform dark off-diagonal shows accuracy collapsing to essentially chance (mean 25.4%) almost everywhere on the grid — a few pairs, like training on S07 and testing on S02 (0.13), even fall <i>below</i> chance.
-Notice also that S05's own diagonal value (0.46) is the lowest of any subject, an early warning sign of the difficulty this subject causes throughout the rest of the project.</sub>
+  <sub><b>Pairwise Transfer Heatmap (CSP + Logistic Regression).</b> Same-subject performance reaches as high as 0.83 (S03) and 0.80 (S08), with a mean of 65.6%.
+Cross-subject accuracy drops to a mean of 25.4%, illustrating the severity of the domain shift.
+S05 also has the lowest within-subject accuracy (0.46), indicating that it is a particularly difficult subject.</sub>
 </p>

 <br>

 <p align="center">
   <img src="figures/csp_topomaps.png" width="750" alt="CSP spatial pattern topographies per WPD sub-band"><br>
-  <sub><b>CSP Spatial Patterns per WPD Sub-band (Subject 1).</b> Each row is one WPD frequency sub-band and each column is one of the top-4 CSP spatial components.
-Rather than converging on clean, symmetric dipoles centered over C3/C4 as textbook sensorimotor ERD would predict, several components drift off-target — e.g. the sharp, focal left-frontal hotspot in component 2 of the 7.8–15.6 Hz band, or the strong posterior activation dominating component 2 of the 15.6–23.4 Hz band.
-This is a useful diagnostic: on a single subject's limited data, CSP doesn't always isolate "pure" motor-cortex signal, and part of what the downstream MLP learns is spatial variance from non-motor sources — one contributing factor behind Notebook 1's poor cross-subject generalization.</sub>
+  <sub><b>CSP Spatial Patterns per WPD Sub-band (Subject 1).</b> Several CSP components do not show clean sensorimotor patterns centered around C3/C4.
+Instead, some capture frontal or posterior activity, suggesting that the learned spatial filters may contain non-motor variance — one possible contributor to the poor cross-subject generalization observed in Notebook 1.</sub>
 </p>

 ### 🔊 A Note on Noisy Subjects

-Not all subjects are equally decodable, and this pattern is **consistent across every pipeline tested** — strong evidence that the difficulty is intrinsic to those subjects' recordings rather than an artifact of any one modelling approach:

-- **Subject 2 (S02)** hovers at or near chance level in every experiment — **24.7%** under LOSO hybrid, **29.9%** under zero-shot EEGNet — suggesting a persistently weak or noisy motor-imagery signature.
+Subject difficulty is broadly consistent across the different pipelines:

+* **S02** remains close to chance (**24.7%** hybrid LOSO, **29.9%** zero-shot EEGNet).
-- **Subject 5 (S05)** is similarly difficult (**28.5%** hybrid LOSO, **25.7%** EEGNet) and is the *only* subject that showed **zero improvement** from subject-specific fine-tuning, implying very little class-discriminative signal is present in that subject's data under either approach.
+* **S05** is similarly difficult (**28.5%** hybrid LOSO, **25.7%** EEGNet) and shows no improvement from subject-specific fine-tuning.
-- By contrast, **Subject 1** and **Subject 8** are consistently the easiest to generalize to across all three notebooks (up to **66.0%** accuracy for EEGNet on S01).
+* **S01** and **S08** are consistently among the easier subjects to generalize to, with EEGNet reaching **66.0%** on S01.

+These patterns suggest that subject-level signal quality and variability play an important role in cross-subject decoding performance.

 ---

 ## 🔗 References

-- Ang, K. K., Chin, Z. Y., Zhang, H., & Guan, C. (2008). *Filter Bank Common Spatial Pattern (FBCSP) in Brain-Computer Interface.* IEEE IJCNN.
+* Ang, K. K., Chin, Z. Y., Zhang, H., & Guan, C. (2008). *Filter Bank Common Spatial Pattern (FBCSP) in Brain-Computer Interface.* IEEE IJCNN.
-- Brunner, C. et al. (2008). *BCI Competition 2008 – Graz Data Set A.*
+* Brunner, C. et al. (2008). *BCI Competition 2008 – Graz Data Set A.*
-- Ramoser, H., Müller-Gerking, J., & Pfurtscheller, G. (2000). *Optimal spatial filtering of single trial EEG during imagined hand movement.* IEEE Trans.
+* Ramoser, H., Müller-Gerking, J., & Pfurtscheller, G. (2000). *Optimal spatial filtering of single trial EEG during imagined hand movement.* IEEE Trans.
 Rehabilitation Engineering.
-- Lawhern, V. J., Solon, A. J., Waytowich, N. R., Gordon, S. M., Hung, C. P., & Lance, B. J. (2018). *EEGNet: a compact convolutional neural network for EEG-based brain-computer interfaces.* Journal of Neural Engineering, 15(5), 056013. — [Architecture reference (braindecode)](https://braindecode.org/1.4/generated/braindecode.models.EEGNet.html)
+* Lawhern, V. J., Solon, A. J., Waytowich, N. R., Gordon, S. M., Hung, C. P., & Lance, B. J. (2018). *EEGNet: a compact convolutional neural network for EEG-based brain-computer interfaces.* Journal of Neural Engineering, 15(5), 056013. — [Architecture reference](https://braindecode.org/1.4/generated/braindecode.models.EEGNet.html)
-- He, H., & Wu, D. (2020). *Transfer learning for brain-computer interfaces: A Euclidean space data alignment approach.* IEEE Trans.
+* He, H., & Wu, D. (2020). *Transfer learning for brain-computer interfaces: A Euclidean space data alignment approach.* IEEE Trans.
 Biomedical Engineering, 67(2), 399–410.
-- Gramfort, A. et al. (2013). *MEG and EEG data analysis with MNE-Python.* Frontiers in Neuroscience, 7, 267.
+* Gramfort, A. et al. (2013). *MEG and EEG data analysis with MNE-Python.* Frontiers in Neuroscience, 7, 267.

-> 📄 For the complete derivations, per-fold tables, and full discussion behind every number in this README: **[Read the full project report →](doc/Report.pdf)**
+> 📄 For the complete derivations, per-fold tables, and full discussion behind every result in this README: **[Read the full project report →](doc/Report.pdf)**